nurupo/donate/README.md

 - PayPal
   - Pros:
-    - No PayPal account required, allows to donate with just a debit or a credit card
+    - No PayPal account required; allows to donate with just a debit or a credit card
     - Allows to donate using a PayPal account, if you do have one
     - Allows to select which of my projects the donation is for
     - Allows to leave a short text note along with the donation